-Services take four to six hours each day and each member of the community is expected to be present at all services, with Matins starting early in the morning, followed most days by Divine Liturgy.
+Services take four to six hours each day and each member of the community is expected to be present at all services, with Matins starting early in the morning.
+Most Saturdays a Divine Liturgy is served.

 Work occupies most of the day.

 Vespers is served in the evening before dinner, and during Great Lent we serve Compline following dinner.

 In the evening, after Compline: Silence.